gustafnk/microservice-websites/index.md

 With microservices we get a better architectural/organisational fit (see [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)), independent team deploys, and support for a heterogenous system.

-If you develop [consumer-facing websites](#consumer-facing-websites) and value both ["Time To Interaction"](#time-to-interaction-is-important) performance and [long-term evolvability from heterogeneity](#long-term-evolvability-comes-from-heterogeneity), you should use server-side rendering.
+If you develop [consumer-facing websites](#consumer-facing-websites) and value both ["Time to Interaction"](#time-to-interaction-is-important) performance and [long-term evolvability from heterogeneity](#long-term-evolvability-comes-from-heterogeneity), you should use server-side rendering.

 How do we want to integrate our services?
 [Integrating on data](#integrating-on-data) is safe, but don't allow for economies of scale (the effort is duplicated by each team).
 [Integrating on code](#integrating-on-code) creates the need for release trains, which is costly and hurts agility.
 [Integrating on content](#integrating-on-content) (also known as [transclusion](https://en.wikipedia.org/wiki/Transclusion)) allow the teams to decouple their release cycles, while not duplicating their efforts.